Graduates of Cohort 2 of the Mandel Program for Cultural Leadership in the Negev

 Image from Eman Abu Galion's project page

 Nadav Mishali, founder of the Ofakim Cinematheque, planned an initiative that seeks to establish a new tier of activity at the Cinematheque that would conduct educational, visual, and multicultural activities for children and youth in Ofakim and the entire Western Negev region.
 Nadav aims to introduce children and youth to cinema as a tool for heightening their ability to express themselves.
 He will do this by establishing an informal educational framework for activities in a variety of fields related to cinema.
 These will include workshops for creating films, for critical viewing of films, and more.
-Nadav’s project is being conducted in collaboration with the Western Negev Cluster, and a film that he wrote and directed will soon be released.
+Nadav’s project is being conducted in collaboration with the Western Negev Cluster, and a film that he is directing with Miriam Ben Gigi, based on a screenplay that they wrote together, will soon be released.